4nd2in/edu/pages/IP.md

 	- This layer provides no guarantee about message delivery or notification of failure and hence directly exposes the unreliability to the layer above.
 	- Each datagram is encapsulated within an IP packet which identifies the source and the destination addresses, as well as a number of other routing parameters.
 	- ## RFC 791 - IPv4
 		- 32 bit long addresses (maximum of 4.29 billion addresses).
-This
+The problem here is that we run out of IP addresses if we want to give every device on the world a unique one.
+Because of that
 		- Each address consists of numbers (0-255) concatenated with dots -> 192.168.1.1
 		- #### Private network IP Ranges
 			- | IP address range | Number of addresses |